Assets: how they work

-Both Whitehall and Asset Manager store the asset files on an NFS share.
-This is hosted on the backend and whitehall-backend machines, and asset requests therefore go via the cache, frontend-lb, (whitehall-)frontend, backend-lb and backend machines.
+Whitehall stores its asset files on an NFS share.
+This NFS share is mounted on the backend and whitehall-backend machines, and asset requests therefore go via the cache, frontend-lb, (whitehall-)frontend, backend-lb and backend machines.

 It should be noted that both applications do actually serve the asset requests, rather than letting nginx serve directly from the share.
 This is to enable the following features:

 - Assets are not served until they have been virus scanned; a placeholder image or page is shown for assets that are not finished scanning.

 - Assets can be access-limited so that only authorised users can see them.
 This is only done by Whitehall.